Hodgetwins

-The Hodgetwins (born September 17, 1975), also known as the Conservative Twins, are an American stand-up comedy and conservative political commentary duo consisting of twin brothers Keith and Kevin Hodge.
+The Hodgetwins (born September 17, 1974; also known as the Conservative Twins) are an American stand-up comedy and conservative political commentary duo consisting of twin brothers Keith and Kevin Hodge.
 The twins started out as YouTubers, but in 2016 branched out to live stand-up comedy shows.

 They were at VidCon 2016, and The Root included them in a list of twelve of the best and brightest black creators at the event.

-Biography
+Early lives and education

 The twins were born and raised in Martinsville, Virginia, and attended Fieldale-Collinsville High School where they graduated in 1992.
-They enlisted in the Marine Corps and by 2013 they had over half a million subscribers on YouTube.
+They both enlisted in the Marine Corps after high school.

-In 2019, two of their cousins' children were shot, so they used their social media presence to raise money for their medical expenses.

-Both have been married to their current wives for over 15 years, and lived in Los Angeles for 17 years.
-They currently reside in Las Vegas.